 The clutch pedal feels hard - If the pedal feels hard and you have a hard time shifting gears, there is likely a problem with your vehicle's hydraulic system.

 Look no further than Hometown Garage in Middlesex to fulfill all your auto repair needs.
-We've been repairing vehicles since 1998 our technicians have the experience, and expertise to take care of your vehicle.
+We've been repairing vehicles since 1998, and our technicians have the experience and expertise to take care of your vehicle.
 Our team has worked on most makes and models, including Cadillac, Chevrolet, Chrysler, and Dodge.
 We are dedicated to providing top-notch customer service and will make sure any issues with your clutch are fixed as soon as possible.

 Don't hesitate to schedule an appointment with Hometown Garage in Portland today!
 You can schedule an appointment with us online at https://hometowngarageportland.com/ or give us a call today.
 Hometown Garage - HOMETOWN SERVICE WITH HOMETOWN PRIDE.